Uploading to Derpibooru

 jpegtran to sort out JPEGs, which supports lossless optimization of the entropy encoding scheme used in JPEG compression.

-GIFs are a bit more complex, as we treat all GIFs as probably animated, and so have to deal with all the frame processing (unlike some tools which just make a thumbnail from the first frame, which we think is a bit cheeky).
+GIFs are a bit more complex, as we treat all GIFs as probably animated, and so have to deal with all the frame processing.
 We use

 We perform perceptual image deduplication using a simple image intensity based mechanism which has proven to be scalable and reasonably reliable over the years.
 We also provide SHA512 hashes of images in the site, though these are no longer used internally for deduplication.